 We market our products through our provider network by training our network providers on the advantages of CareCredit products and by making marketing materials available for providers to use to promote the program and educate customers.
-Our training helps our providers learn to discuss payment options during the pre-treatment consultation phase, including the option to apply for a CareCredit credit card and the offer of promotional credit.
-According to a 2018 survey of our CareCredit customers, 42% indicated that they would have postponed or reduced the scope of treatment if financing was not offered by their provider.
+Our training helps our providers learn to discuss payment options during the pre-treatment consultation phase, including the option to apply for a CareCredit card and the offer of promotional credit.
+According to a 2017 survey of our CareCredit customers, 51% indicated that they would have postponed or reduced the scope of treatment if financing was not offered by their provider.
 Consumers can apply for our CareCredit products in the provider's office or online via the web or mobile device.

-We also market our products to potential and existing customers directly using digital marketing (search engine optimization and paid search).
-Our provider locator, on our website, allows customers to search for healthcare service providers that accept the CareCredit credit card by desired geography and provider type.
-According to our records, our CareCredit provider locator averaged over 1.1 million searches per month during the year ended December 31, 2018.
+We also market our products to potential and existing customers directly through our web-based provider locator, which allows customers to search for healthcare service providers that accept the CareCredit credit card by desired geography and provider type.
+According to our records, our CareCredit provider locator averaged over 975,000 searches per month during the year ended December 31, 2017.
 We believe our partners recognize the locator as an important source of new customer acquisition.